EnigmaCurry/curlbomb/README.md

 # curlbomb

-A personal HTTP server for serving one-time-use bash scripts (or other files)
+A personal HTTP server for serving one-time-use bash scripts (think installers)

 You know all those docs for cool dev tools that start out by telling you to install their software in one line, like this?